Employers

 FAQs

-Businesses will assign a program lead to serve as point of contact and leader throughout the design process.
-A hiring manager will need to be determined to guide the selection process.
-During the apprenticeship, you will need a primary supervisor and a coach to provide workplace mentoring.
-Supervisors will participate in a series of trainings, led by EmployIndy, to prepare for the apprenticeship and will then engage in regular check-ins with the Youth Apprenticeship Manager for the duration of the program.
+In the Modern Apprenticeship program, businesses appoint a program lead as the point of contact during onboarding.
+A hiring manager guides the selection process, and during the apprenticeship, a primary supervisor and coach offer workplace mentoring.
+Supervisors undergo training by EmployIndy and engage in regular check-ins with the Youth Apprenticeship Manager throughout the program.

-Training plans will prepare students with a range of foundational competencies (e.g., soft skills), cross-sector competencies (e.g., skills needed across the industry), and occupation-specific competencies (e.g., skills needed for success in the specific job).
-Apprentices will be in related high school and college courses and will pursue industry-recognized credentials determined by the employer.
-The combination of these skills will make them valuable, flexible employees for your business.
+The training plan for apprentices focuses on developing foundational soft skills, cross-sector skills applicable across the industry, and occupation-specific skills essential for success in their specific job.
+Apprentices will be enrolled in related high school and college courses, pursuing industry-recognized credentials determined by the employer.
+This combination aims to equip apprentices with a diverse skill set, making them valuable and flexible employees for businesses.

-Since apprentices are hired as employees of the company and are compensated for their time, they are most likely covered under your company’s current insurance policy and Indiana labor laws.
-Many employers regularly state that this is the rule, not the exception.
+Apprentices are hired as employees of the company and are compensated for their time.
+It is common for them to be covered under the company's existing insurance policy and Indiana labor laws, as many employers consider this the standard practice.

-• Business and apprentice training: EmployIndy’s training specialist facilitates training sessions to prepare supervisors and apprentices before the program begins.
+• Business and Apprentice Training: Conducting training sessions, led by EmployIndy's training specialist, to prepare both supervisors and apprentices before the program starts.

-• Ongoing support: Youth Apprenticeship Managers provide support for the duration of the program.
+• Ongoing Support: Youth Apprenticeship Managers provide continuous support throughout the program.

 Employers,